bramvanoploo/su-endless-scroll/README.md

 # Options
 - `su-endless-scroll` *Array* (required)

- This is the main attribute and takes the model that contains all the data.
-This needs to be and Array.
+ This is the main attribute, takes the model that contains all the data and needs to be an Array.

 - `su-endless-scroll-output` *empty Array* (required)